Dr Laura Bainbridge

 I am also a Co-Investigator and the ECR Champion for the Vulnerability and Policing Futures Research Centre.

-I have conducted qualitative research for more than 18 years, and have utilised a range of traditional, innovative and creative research methods to capture empirically rich and insightful data.
+I have conducted qualitative research for more than 20 years, and have utilised a range of traditional and creative research methods to capture empirically rich and insightful data.
 I share my own methodological expertise and that of others by serving as a Qualitative Methods Ambassador for the University of Leeds Social Research Methods Centre.
-Outputs from my studies are often innovative and practitioner-orientated, with recent examples including a comprehensive professional toolkit, a risk assessment tool, a virtual reality game, an animation, a podcast, and a short film.
+Outputs from my studies are often innovative and practitioner-orientated, with recent examples including a comprehensive cuckooing toolkit, a virtual reality training resource, an animation, a podcast, and a short film.

 I contribute to strategic research development as a Co-Director of the Centre for Criminal Justice Studies, a member of the West Yorkshire Violence Reduction Partnership’s Research Advisory Group, and a member of the ESRC Peer Review College.
 I also contribute to policy formation and change.
 I regularly brief government ministers and senior civil servants, produce policy briefings, and lobby Parliament for the introduction of new legislation to safeguard victims of crime.